 Dissolve the Business and Start Over

-Perhaps a drastic step, but if done right it can be fairly quick and easy, depending on the nature of the business, the kinds of assets it holds, and other factors.
+Perhaps a drastic step for shareholder removal, but if done right it can be fairly quick and easy, depending on the nature of the business, the kinds of assets it holds, and other factors.
 The majority shareholders vote to dissolve the business, and go through the statutory dissolution procedure.
 In the meantime, the majority shareholders have formed a new business whose purpose will be to (a) acquire the assets of the old corporation; and (b) begin operating the new corporation in the space left by the old corporation.
 This can solve the valuation problem (value of an existing, operating business), and only leaves the issue of what are the demised businesses assets worth.

 Just Plain Start Over